jamescherti/minimal-emacs.d/README.md

   (load bootstrap-file nil 'nomessage))
 ```

-### Which other packages can be interesting to add?
+### Which other customizations can be interesting to add?

 Add the following to `~/.emacs.d/post-init.el`:
 ``` emacs-lisp